Frequently Asked Questions

 - I’m a transfer student.
 Can course credits earned at another university count toward the Certificate?

 Yes.
 Some credits may cover introductory and language courses, but only one such credit can count toward the Certificate’s advanced course requirements.
-Any course taken at another US institution to be counted toward the Certificate’s advanced courses must be certified in writing by the appropriate Wesleyan department or program chair as having been granted Wesleyan departmental credit; once this is done, the Committee of the PAC will normally count it as credit toward the Certificate as long as its subject matter falls within the parameters of the Certificate’s advanced courses in either Global Systems or Area Studies.
+Any course taken at another US institution to be counted toward the Certificate’s advanced courses must be certified in writing by the appropriate Wesleyan department or program chair as having been granted Wesleyan departmental credit; once this is done, the Center for Global Studies will normally count it as credit toward the Certificate as long as its subject matter falls within the parameters of the Certificate’s advanced courses in either Global Systems or Area Studies.

 - I’d like to take courses at another US University over the summer.
 Can this credit count toward the Certificate?

 Yes, but only one such credit can count, and only toward the advanced courses.
 Note that most departments require prior approval for courses taken elsewhere, so students must seek departmental or program preapproval before they can take a course at another institution for Certificate credit.
-The department or program chair must notify the Committee of the PAC that such preapproval was granted.
+The department or program chair must notify the Center of Global Studies that such preapproval was granted.
 On completing the course, be prepared to show the Wesleyan department or program chair the syllabus and other written work proving that the course was equivalent to a similar course in that department.
-Once the department or program chair notifies the Committee of the PAC that the course was approved, the Committeer will normally approve such credit for the Certificate so long as it is within the topical range of the advanced courses in either Global Systems or Area Studies.
+Once the department or program chair notifies the Center for Global Studies that the course was approved, the Center will normally approve such credit for the Certificate so long as it is within the topical range of the advanced courses in either Global Systems or Area Studies.

 - Can multiple-credit courses count toward the Certificate?